mbeddr/mps-platform-docs/src/doc/docs/mps_internal/open_api.md

     Note: `action<…>` comes from the ^^jetbrains.mps.lang.plugin^^ language.

-!!! question "How to shutdown MPS programmatically?"
+!!! question "How to shut down MPS programmatically?"

     In normal conditions one can use `#!java ApplicationManager.getApplication().exit()`.
 If this doesn't work, an exception can be thrown on purpose.